maskedcoder/CartoonJS/README.markdown

 Updates the state of the play/pause button.
 If the Animation is playing, the button has a pause symbol.
 Otherwise, a play symbol is displayed.

 - `state` : The state of the Animation, either `play`, `ready`, or `pause`

-### SubAnimation

-SubAnimations do the actual transforming of CartoonItems during the Animation.
-Each SubAnimation controls exactly one transition for one attribute for one CartoonItem.
-SubAnimations are generated automatically when AnimationScenes are compiled.

-#### SubAnimation Properties

-- `object` : The CartoonItem that will be controlled during the SubAnimation
-- `startState` : The value of the attribute in `type` at the beginning of the transition
-- `endState` : The value that the attribute in `type` should have at the end of the transition
-- `begin` : The time that the SubAnimation will begin playing
-- `end` : The time that the SubAnimation will stop playing
-- `update` : A function which will provide an algorithm for changing the attribute, whether it is a numeric value, a path, or a color.
-This function is selected automatically based on the name of the attribute
-- `type` : The name of the attribute that will be transitioned

-#### SubAnimation Methods

-##### SubAnimation.isPlaying(time) -> bool

-Tells whether or not the SubAnimation should be playing at the time given.

-- `time` : An integer

-##### SubAnimation.transformForTime(time) -> null

-Transforms the CartoonItem's attribute to the appropriate value for the given time.
-The percentage completion of the SubAnimation is calculated, and then the function in `this.update` transforms the CartoonItem.

-- `time` : An integer representing a time during the SubAnimation

 ## Copyright and License